The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 A motorcycle driver's license (Class M) allows you to operate a motorcycle.

-Class A, B, and C licenses, which are known as commercial driver's licenses (CDLs), allow you to operate large vehicles, like trucks and buses.
+Class A, B, and C licenses, known as commercial driver's licenses (CDLs), allow you to operate large vehicles, like trucks and buses.

-If you do not have a Massachusetts driver's license, the RMV can issue you an official identification card.
-The Massachusetts ID and Massachusetts Liquor ID.
+If you do not have a Massachusetts driver's license, the RMV can issue you an official identification card -Massachusetts ID or Massachusetts Liquor ID.
 They do not extend any driving privileges.

 If you're a AAA member, you can do your most common RMV business at an AAA location.